Montan-a/Little-Lemon-Reservation/README.md

 ## Description

 This Project contains four sections and two pages.
-The site depicts a fictional Chicago restaurant
+The site depicts a fictional Chicago restaurant and with built using React.js, Chakra-ui, and Yup.

 The first section consists of the a brief description of the restaurant and an image of the restaurants interior.